Bhaskar365/OPENXML_C-_DOC_EXCEL_PPT/README.md

 // Create a run fonts element to specify the font family RunFonts runFonts = new RunFonts() { Ascii = "Bauhaus 93" }; // Change "Bauhaus 93" to the desired font family

+run.RunProperties = runProperties;

+// Create a paragraph and add the run to it
+Paragraph paragraph = new Paragraph(run);

+// Append the paragraph to the main body mainPart.Document.Body.AppendChild(paragraph);

+// Insert an additional paragraph
+Paragraph additionalParagraph = new Paragraph(new Run(new Text("Lorem ipsum dolor sit amet, consectetur adipiscing elit .......... ")));
+mainPart.Document.Body.AppendChild(additionalParagraph);

 Use as required.